-With that said, if your Chevrolet Cruze is out of warranty it may be worth a call to Chevrolet customer assistance.
-No guarantees here, but they're known to provide a goodwill adjustment for this known problem if you're only out of the warranty window by a small amount of miles or time.
+With that said, if your Chevrolet Cruze is out of warranty, it may be worth a call to Chevrolet customer assistance.
+No guarantees here, but they can provide a goodwill adjustment for known problems if you're only out of the warranty window by a small amount of miles or time.

 Now let's talk about doing the repairs.
 The older Chevrolet Cruz models from 2010 and 2011 have a plastic water outlet assembly.
 This becomes a completely different part number than the newer models from 2012 through 2015.
 Therefore, when purchasing these parts make sure they double check the year and the engine size.